ams813/ams813.github.io/_posts/2012-05-23-pairing-typefaces.markdown

 Image

-<p class="caption sans-s-bold">Letters set in Apolline and Calluna show how the two typefaces are too similar to be paired.</p>
+<p class="caption">Letters set in Apolline and Calluna show how the two typefaces are too similar to be paired.</p>

 But, if we look at [Rooney](https://typekit.com/fonts/rooney-web?utm_source=typekit-blog&utm_medium=blog&utm_content=blog120523&utm_campaign=education) and [Skolar](https://typekit.com/fonts/skolar-web?utm_source=typekit-blog&utm_medium=blog&utm_content=blog120523&utm_campaign=education), we can see how pairing with look alikes can be seamless and also add pep to the page.
 Skolar is grittier with its sharp edges, but thick strokes and similar letter widths make this pairing work well.
 Also, notice how I’ve selected two typefaces with diagonally-protruding “ears” on the lowercase <em>g</em>.
 It’s all about the details with this technique.

 Image

-<p class="caption sans-s-bold">Letters set in Rooney and Skolar reveal that the two typefaces are a good match.</p>
+<p class="caption">Letters set in Rooney and Skolar reveal that the two typefaces are a good match.</p>

 ##Bump up the contrast